-H. If perimeter material is not used, use 6” or 7” stakes to secure the synthetic grass at the edges.
+H. If perimeter material has not been used, nail 6” or 7” stakes to secure the synthetic grass at the edges.
 Space the stakes along the perimeter edges approximately 12” apart.

 I. Turn on irrigation to check that all desired sprinkler heads are capped and pipes have not been punctured.
 Check all electrical lighting.
-All repair work must be completed prior to infilling the artificial grass grass.
+Prior to infilling the artificial grass grass, all repair work must be completed.

 A. Proper infill installation is critical to maintaining your artificial grass system.
 A chart has been provided below showing the amount of infill material for each type of fake grass.
 The materials (Options include: Washed Sand and Cryogenic Rubber or Acrylic Coated Sand, Washed Sand) used to infill the artificial grass help to protect the synthetic grass from the elements while maintaining the blade structure and level design.
-The infill material must be spread evenly.
-Utilizing a drop spreader (the type commonly used to spread grass seed, fertilizer, lime, etc.) is recommended.
+Spread the infill material evenly.
+Use a drop spreader (the type commonly used to spread grass seed, fertilizer, lime, etc.).
 Do not “dump” the infill in large quantities on the fake grass as it will be very difficult to even distribution.

-B. Do not attempt to install the infill material while the synthetic grass or the infill material is wet, as the infill will clump.
+B. Do not attempt to install the infill material while the synthetic grass or the infill material is wet.
+The infill will clump.